KrailOrg/krail/docs/tutorial-uac.md

     systemOptionButton.setVisible(false);
 }
 ```
 Here we have asked Shiro to confirm permission at the most specific level, as recommended by Shiro.
-This permission string is checking that the user has permission to edit any option at level 1 in the ```SimpleUserHierarchy```
+This permission string is checking that the user has permission to edit any option at level 1 (the 'system' level) in the ```SimpleUserHierarchy```

 - run the application and log in as 'eq' or 'fb' and you will not be able to see the "system option" button.
 Log in as 'admin', however, and the "system option" button is visible.